megamattzilla/iRules/README.md

 X-Origin-BlockCertificate" <reason>
 ```
 Any HTTP request a security inspection device in the service chain analyzes that contain the X-Origin-BlockCertificate HTTP header must be blocked regardless of reason.
 Reason can be showed to a user if desired in the blocking page.

+### [SSLO_Ingress_Header](https://github.com/megamattzilla/iRules/tree/master/SSLO_Ingress_Header) <a name="SSLO_Ingress_Header"></a>
+These iRules will enrich HTTP request with additional information such as the original ingress destination TCP port when using a vip targeting vip aka frontend VS.

+These iRules should be places on the vip targeting vip VS (frontend), proxy interception rule in SSL Orchestrator, and dummy ICAP services respectively.
+The dummy ICAP service are created within the SSLO wizard and then have strict updates disabled.
+Remove ICAP profiles of the "dummy" ICAP virtual servers and add these iRules to the corresponding first/last ICAP services.

+It is important to remove sensitive enriched header information after security inspection devices so that the headers are not leaked to external servers.

 ### [SSLO_Layered_Auth](https://github.com/megamattzilla/iRules/tree/master/SSLO_Layered_Auth) <a name="subparagraph4"></a>